 Springfield, MO- 1 night

 From here we start heading north, up through Missouri.
 We’ll stop in Springfield for a visit to Fantastic Caverns.
-This is the only cave in America that you ride through- a jeep-drawn tram pulls you through the cave.
+This is the only cave in North America that you ride through- a jeep-drawn tram pulls you through the cave.
 Springfield is also home to the largest fork in the world!

 Deanna Rose Homestead